canonical/mlflow-operator/docs/tutorial/mlflow-kubeflow.rst

 | Kubeflow   | 1.7     |
 +------------+---------+

-This document will introduce you to all you need to know to get started with Charmed MLflow alongside Charmed Kubeflow.
+Welcome to this tutorial on getting started with Charmed MLflow alongside Charmed Kubeflow.
 If you would like to deploy Kubeflow by itself, see our tutorial on `Charmed Kubeflow <https://charmed-kubeflow.io/docs/get-started-with-charmed-kubeflow>`_.

 Prerequisites
 -------------